Pattaya Golf Courses | Play Golf in Pattaya

 (fast greens & lots of variety; watch out for the monkeys!)

-Bangpra originally built in 1958, was one of the first golf courses in the Pattaya area.
-Then in 1988, the course and facilities were completely updated as a joint venture between the Tourism Authority of Thailand and Japan Golf Professional Incorporated.
+Bangpra initially built in 1958, was one of the first golf courses in the Pattaya area.
+Then in 1988, the layout and facilities were updated entirely as a joint venture between the Tourism Authority of Thailand and Japan Golf Professional.
+Bangpra was the first project as a purposely built golf facility to promote golf tourism in Thailand and today remains one of the more mature Pattaya golf courses.

-Burapha Golf Club, previously a members only course, has hosted several professional tournaments including the 2010 Thailand Open.
+Burapha Golf Club, previously a members-only course, has hosted several professional tournaments including the 2010 Thailand Open and several Singha Thailand Championships.
 The 36 holes at Burapha have been designed to take full advantage of the beauty of the land and its natural features - lakes, hills, palms trees and tropical vegetation, all skillfully landscaped.

-Chatrium Golf Resort Soi Dao Chanthaburi (former Soi Dao Highland) is a country golf course, but might be worth the excursion if you want to golf away from the main tourist areas of Thailand.
+Chatrium Golf Resort Soi Dao Chanthaburi (former Soi Dao Highland) is a country golf course off the beaten track from the main tourist areas of Thailand.
 The 18-hole Chatrium Golf Resort Soi Dao Chanthaburi is located in Khao Soi Dao Mountains and near to the border with Cambodia.
+It takes around 2 hours to reach the golf course from Pattaya or Bangkok.

 (lush fairways, palms and chance at a good score!)

-The 27-hole Crystal Bay Golf Resort (former Legacy Crystal Bay Golf Resort) course was designed by Japanese designed Thai Takenaka and opened for play in 1988 under the original name of Natural Park Resort.
-Since 2010 it is owned by and operated under the Legacy golf group of properties.
+The 27-hole Crystal Bay Golf Resort course designed by Thai Takenaka and opened for play in 1988 under the original name of Natural Park Resort.
+From 2010 to 2016 it was owned by and operated under the Legacy golf group of properties.
+The Pattaya golf course is now a stand-alone golf resort 45 minutes from Pattaya and 1.

 (strategic Robert Trent Jones Jr. course)